Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: Introduction

-Although by Oort (\cite{Oo91b}) many facts are known for the Newton polygon strata for principally polarized abelian varieties, many questions regarding whether Jacobians of curves can achieve any given Newton polygon are still open (see \cite{Oo91a}).
+Much is known about the Newton polygon stratification of the moduli space of principally polarized abelian varieties (see \cite{Oo91b}).
+By contrast, it is still open in many cases whether a given Newton polygon can be realized by the Jacobian of a curve; see \cite{Oo91a}.
 There has been a focus on the supersingular strata in the past decades: Li and Oort \cite{LO98} proved that the supersingular locus has dimension $[\frac{g^2}{4}]$ in the moduli of abelian varieties.
 On the other hand, the Torelli locus (which parameterizes Jacobians of curves) is of dimension $3g-3$ (for $g>1$).
-It is not clear whether the supersingular locus and the Torelli locus have a non-empty intersection. van der Geer and van der Vlugt (\cite{GV92}, \cite{GV95}) explicitly constructed supersingular curves of every genus $g$ when $p=2$, which was built exclusively upon Artin-Schreier curves.
-For more recent progress on the existence of supersingular curves over fields of arbitrary characteristic, see \cite{KHS20}.
+It is not clear whether the supersingular locus and the Torelli locus have a non-empty intersection. van der Geer and van der Vlugt (\cite{GV92}, \cite{GV95}) explicitly constructed supersingular curves of every genus $g$ when $p=2$, built exclusively upon Artin-Schreier curves.
+For more recent progress on the existence of supersingular curves over fields of arbitrary odd characteristic, see \cite{KHS20} for genus 4 for example.

-Knowledge of the Torelli locus of non-supersingular and non-ordinary curves has been scarce, and not much is known.
+By comparison, the Torelli locus of non-supersingular and non-ordinary curves remains poorly understood, and very little is known or even conjectured.
 Zarhin (see \cite{Zar04}) identified a sufficient criterion for non-supersingularity of hyperelliptic curves in characteristic $p>2$, but it remains an open question whether, for instance, one can construct a family of curves with a prescribed non-supersingular, non-ordinary Newton polygon.
-One of the main outcomes of this paper will be the construction of a family of curves where the first slope of the Newton polygon achieves a value of $1/n$ for any $n \ge 2$.
-We do this for all curves over finite fields of characteristic $p>0$.

 The main object of study in this paper will be Artin-Schreier curves